Covid-19 Information for Registration Programs.

 • No physical contact such as high fives, celebrations, etc…

 • All participants will receive their own equipment to use for each session.
-No sharing.

 • Guardians will be expected to accompany children to bathroom facilities where available.
 (Weekly only) (9)